Safeguarding Policy

 • Radicalisation/extremism;

-• Sexting/grooming and other e-safety issues;
+• Sexting/grooming and other online safety issues;

 • Teenage relationship abuse;